HNoMS Helge Ingstad (F313)

 HNoMS Helge Ingstad was a Fridtjof Nansen-class frigate of the Royal Norwegian Navy.
 The vessel was ordered on 23 June 2000 and constructed by Navantia in Spain.
 The ship was launched on 23 November 2007 and commissioned on 29 November 2009.
 Named for Helge Ingstad, a Norwegian explorer, the Fridtjof Nansen class are capable of anti-air, anti-submarine and surface warfare.

-On 8 November 2018, HNoMS Helge Ingstad was in collision with the tanker Sola TS in Norwegian waters just outside Sture Terminal.
-Helge Ingstad was severely damaged in the collision and beached.
+On 8 November 2018, HNoMS Helge Ingstad was operating with NATO's SNMG1 when it collided with the Maltese-flagged tanker Sola TS in Norwegian waters just outside Sture Terminal.
+Helge Ingstad was severely damaged in the collision and had to be deliberately run aground to prevent her sinking.
 On 13 November 2018, the ship sank where she had run aground and became a constructive total loss.

 She was raised in a salvage operation from 27 February 2019 to 3 March 2019.
 In June 2019 after it was deemed uneconomical to repair her, it was decided that she would be scrapped.

 Design and description

 The design of the Fridtjof Nansen-class frigates began in 1997.
 Based on the Alvaro de Bazan-class design, Izar (later Navantia) of Spain and Lockheed Martin were chosen to construct the vessel.
 The class is designed for operational flexibility with each ship capable of anti-air, anti-submarine and surface warfare.
 This was done to allow vessels of the class to operate with more ease in international operations.
 The Fridtjof Nansen-class frigates measure 133.2 m long overall with a beam of 16.8 m and a draught of 4.9 m.
 The frigates have a standard displacement of 5290 LT.

+The vessels have a complement of over 120 personnel.